AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/04 - Defender_for_Endpoint_Onboarding.md

 ---

-## 🟢 Method 2 - Microsoft Defender for Endpoint Onboarding via Intune (Mulitple Devices / Full Cloud)
+## 🟢 Method 2 - Onboarding via Intune (Mulitple Devices / Full Cloud)

 This guide explains how to onboard Windows 10/11 devices to Microsoft Defender for Endpoint using Microsoft Intune in a full cloud environment (Azure AD joined devices).